gigatesseract/ShopTikBackend/README.md

 Change directory into `server` and run `flask run` Make sure that the environment is activated.
-If not, run `source env/bin/activate` For documentation on the routes, refer [this Postman Docs](https://www.getpostman.com/collections/dad0fa04781c17fa4fb7)
+If not, run `source env/bin/activate` For documentation on the routes, refer [the Postman Docs](https://www.getpostman.com/collections/dad0fa04781c17fa4fb7)